Biography

 Single-cell transcriptomics and proteomics integrative analysis for cell atlas construction of CAR-T cell therapy CITE-seq data and association with gene and protein markers with clinical responses.

-• June 2020 to Present, Siqi Shen, Ph.D.
-Candidate at UW-Madison:
+• Siqi Shen, Ph.D.
+Candidate at UW-Madison (June 2020 to Dec.
+2023):

 Co-mentor with Dr. Sunduz Keles on single-cell 3D chromatin organization normalization and integrative analysis with single-cell transcriptomics and epigenomics.

-• June 2020 to Sep.
-2021, Fanding Zhou, VISP student at UW-Madison, Currently Ph.D. student at UC Berkeley:
+• Fanding Zhou, VISP student at UW-Madison, currently Ph.D. student at UC Berkeley (June 2020 to Sep.
+2021):

 Co-mentor with Dr. Sunduz Keles on constructing tree-based statistical models for the false discovery rate control of 3D chromatin organization differential detection.